 I also encourage you to subscribe to the free newsletter for even more golf swing secrets.
 You’ll also receive a free e-book and weekly worksheets to improve your game even faster.

-If you find Good at Golf useful don’t hesitate to share in the comments section or via twitter or e-mail I’m always glad to hear from students that play better golf because of one simple thing that clicked with them.
+If you find Good at Golf useful don’t hesitate to share in the comments section or via twitter or e-mail I’m always glad to hear from students that play better golf because of my information.

 Founder of Good at Golf and